 - Fails to cooperate, if called upon, in the investigation or disposition of any allegation of dishonesty pertaining to a fellow student;

 - Mutilates library materials or takes or sequesters library materials for his or her own benefit or to the detriment of others;

 - Continues writing after the final warning indicator signaling the conclusion of an examination.
 Upon the issuance of the one-minute warning, a student shall make sure the front of the exam booklet is properly filled out.
 When the final announcement is given, students shall stop writing.
 The only time a student may make any further markings is with the express consent of the person supervising that examination;

 - Falsifies or misrepresents academic records on an employment application made through the Law School; or

-- Falsifies or misrepresents information or participates in the falsification or misrepresentation of information, including but not limited to LSAT scores, in any law school admissions application prior to or following his or her matriculation.
+- Falsifies or misrepresents information or participates in the falsification or misrepresentation of information, including but not limited to LSAT scores, in any law school admissions application form or other law school disclosure form prior to or following his or her matriculation.